DrakirL/DrakirL.github.io/p10/class/knight.md

 You gain one of the following benefits of your choice:
 <br><br>
 **Dual Wielding** <br>
-When you make a Martial Attack using a weapon properly wielded in your off-hand, you gain no Disadvantage on the Test, as though it was your main hand.
+When you would take the Attack Action on your turn whilst properly wielding two different weapons, you can instead take the Action twice, provided you attack use a different weapon for each. <br>
+After doing so, you can't do so again until you've regained your Actions.
 <br><br>
-**Hefty Strikes** <br>
+**Mighty/Hefty/Powerful/Two-Handed?
+Strikes** <br>
-When you score a hit with a Martial Attack using a weapon wielded using both hands, roll the damage dice twice and choose which total to use.
+When you make a Martial Attack using a weapon you are properly wielding using both hands, you can grant yourself Advantage on that attack. <br>
+After doing so, you can't do so again until you've regained your Actions.
 <br><br>
-**Sword and Board** <br>
+**Sword and Board?
+Best Offence?** <br>
-When you use a shield to increase Defence, you may make a single attack using a weapon you are wielding in the other hand as part of the same action.
-If this attack scores a hit, you add the shield's Defence Bonus to the damage dealt.
+When you use a shield you are properly wielding in one hand to increase Defence, you can make an attack using a weapon you are properly wielding in the other hand. <br>
+OR...
+When you use a shield to increase Defence or to bash a creature, you can regain 1 used Action afterwards. <br>
+After doing so, you can't do so again until you've regained your Actions.

-### Level 1: Martial Mastery
+### Level 1: Second Wind
-At each level, if the Grade of your Martial Skill is not yet at its limit, you gain 1 additional Skill Point that you must use to increase your Martial Skill. <br>
-In addition, the Grade of your Martial Skill is always 1 higher than the number of Skill Points you've put into it, potentially exceeding the normal limit.
+You can use 1 Action on your turn to spend MP, up to double your Mana Spending Limit, and regain 1 HP for each MP spent.

 ### Level 1: Knight Subclass
 You choose a Knight Subclass and gain its Level 1 Features.

-### Level 2: Prowess
+### Level 2: Prowess?
+Momentum?
-During combat, you have 1 Prowess to use each round, in addition to your regular actions. <br>
-You can use your Prowess like you would use an Action, but it can only be used for equipping/unequipping shields or weapons, or for properly using a shield or weapon you already have equipped. <br>
+???

-### Level 2: Bold Fortune
+### Level 2: Bold Fortune?
+Steeled Resolve?
-If you would roll a natural 1 on a Martial Attack, you may reroll it and use the new roll instead.
+If you would fail a Save, you can use 1 Action to reroll it and use the new result instead. <br>
+You may use Prowess instead of an Action to activate this feature. <br>

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Knight Subclass.